Masked Wolf: Career

 Michael signed to Teamwrk Records and released his debut single "Speed Racer" in December 2018.
 All of his subsequent releases were on the label, up until 2021, when "Astronaut in the Ocean" was re-released.

 On 28 January 2021, Michael signed to US-based label Elektra Records, owned by Warner Music Group, in a multi-album deal.
-Elektra represent Michael's music in all regions except Australia and New Zealand, where he continues to be represented by Teamwrk Records.
+Elektra represents Michael's music in all regions except Australia and New Zealand, where he continues to be represented by Teamwrk Records.
 In a statement, Michael said: "I'm so happy to be a part of the Elektra family, I am really excited to be able to have the opportunity for the world to now hear my music... not only do they develop artists, but they care about each song and that's why I wanted to join them."
 On 4 June, Michael released the single "Gravity Glidin".
 The following week, "Gravity Glidin" debuted and peaked at number 40 on the NZ Hot Singles Chart for the chart dated 13 June.
 On 8 July, Michael released the single "Say So".
 The following week, "Say So" debuted and peaked at number twenty on the NZ Hot Singles Chart for the chart dated 18 July.
-On 21 July, Michael was announced for having the highest listener growth on Spotify in the first half of the year, which saw more than 27 million new listeners.
+On 21 July, Michael was announced as having the highest listener growth on Spotify in the first half of the year, which saw more than 27 million new listeners.
 On 24 July, Michael performed at the Splendour in the Grass virtual festival Splendour XR.
-On 4 September, Michael announced his debut mixtape, Astrononomical, and released the single "Razor's Edge", which features X Ambassadors.
+On 4 September, Michael announced his debut mixtape, Astronomical, and released the single "Razor's Edge", which features X Ambassadors.
 Astronomical was released on 10 September.

 On 19 November 2021, Masked Wolf released "It's You, Not Me (Sabotage)" with Bebe Rexha; a reimagined version of Rexha's own "Sabotage".